-During the voting period we will also publish the candidates' election addresses on the Civica Election Services Limited site.
+During the voting period we will also publish the candidates' election addresses via Civica Election Services Limited.

 Please note: trade unions are required by law to run postal ballots for all statutory ballots and elections at no personal cost to members.
 Therefore, a pre-paid envelope is included for casting your vote.
 Online voting cannot be facilitated.

 Declaration of results